maxant/jvm-two-way-ssl/README.md

 See blog article: http://blog.maxant.co.uk/pebble/TODO

-A repo for an investigation into how the JVM handles two-way SSL, particularly how the JVM handles incoming and outgoing connections, when it has just a single key store.
+A repo for an investigation into how the JVM handles mutual TLS authentication (two-way SSL), particularly how the JVM handles incoming and outgoing connections, when it has just a single key store.

 Consider a client application named "Front" connecting to a server named "Middle", which in turn makes a further connection to a downstream server named "Back".
-Each connection should use two-way (client & server certificate) SSL.
+Each connection should use mututal (client & server certificate) TLS authentication.

-We noticed that the JVM running in the middle seems to be unable to create two-way SSL connections for both incoming and outgoing connections, because it presents the wrong certificate during one of the SSL handshakes.
+We noticed that the JVM running in the middle seems to be unable to create mutually authenticated TLS connections for both incoming and outgoing connections, because it presents the wrong certificate during one of the handshakes.

 The idea is to have two certificates in the keystore.
 One presented to callers, known as the server certificate which is used to verify the hostname of the server.
 The second is presented to downstream servers when they